abhisekmohantychinua/snippetsaver/README.md

 #### Disadvantage
-  1. For validating a user it calls the authservice which forms a cyclic loop.At first I have done the communication beetween these services using `FeignClient` but it gave me the bellow error.
+  1. For validating a user, it calls the auth-service which forms a cyclic loop.At first, I have done the communication between these services using `FeignClient` but it gave me the bellow error.
 For that I have used rest template and no `LoadBalanced`.
   ```
 Description: